ardishko/ardishko/README.md

 I'm ardishco.

-I'm someone that cares about authenticity, privacy and integrity.
-As far as github descriptions go, this is a very pretentious one but there is a point to it, I promise.
+I'm someone that cares about authenticity, privacy and security.

 What I have here on my profile are personal projects, mostly Linux-related.